 Those who delay to fulfil their resolutions will do but little in life.
-We cannot expect much good to come of so-called future con-The sudden conversion of a man who has led a vicious life cannot possibly be enduring, in that it would be nothing short of a miracle to expect a man who has lived in such a way suddenly to assume the well-conducted life of a man who has always had good and upright thoughts.
+We cannot expect much good to come of so-called future conversion.
+The sudden conversion of a man who has led a vicious life cannot possibly be enduring, in that it would be nothing short of a miracle to expect a man who has lived in such a way suddenly to assume the well-conducted life of a man who has always had good and upright thoughts.
 For the same reason we can expect no good to come from pilgrimages, mortifications, and fastings; for it is difficult to see how such customs can, all at once, make a virtuous man out of a vicious one.
 How can it make a man more upright, or improve him in any way, to fast by day and to feast at night; to impose a penance upon his body, which can in no way help towards improving his mind?

-In laying the foundation of the child's moral character, his duties should be placed before 95.
-To form the foundation of moral character in children, we must observe the following:-
+95. To form the foundation of moral character in children, we must observe the following:-

 We must place before them the duties they have to perform, as far as possible, by examples and rules.
 The duties which a child has to fulfil are only the common duties towards himself and towards others.
-These duties must be him by the natural outcome of the kind of question involved.
+These duties must be the natural outcome of the kind of question involved.
 We have thus to consider more closely:-